Modern slavery statement

-The Regulatory and Compliance teams are focused on combatting unethical practices within the Specsavers business, including its product sourcing categories.
-Product sourcing includes (but is not limited to) frames, ophthalmic lenses, hearing aids, contact lenses and solutions, eye drops, uniforms, unitary and equipment.
+The Regulatory and Compliance teams continue to focus on combatting unethical practices within the Specsavers business.
 As some of Specsavers’ suppliers are in medium-risk countries, procedures are in place that actively monitor the treatment of employees and adherence to associated regulations within those medium-risk regions.

 Contractual protections are put in place to ensure suppliers in high risk categories are bound by warranties and representations in relation to modern slavery risks within their business.
 Suppliers are required to adhere to Specsavers’ Global Ethical Trading Policy and Specsavers has the right to independently audit compliance with these principles and requirements.
 New suppliers in the product sourcing category are subject to approval processes, which includes an audit and several compliance checks by the Regulatory and Compliance teams, which the supplier must pass before orders are placed for product.
 A successful audit result is a prerequisite of the vendor selection process.
 Functional leaders are supported by the Regulatory and Compliance teams to embed compliance activity into their commercial decisions and supplier performance discussions.